dawitemu1/Cancer-tumor-type-prediction-and-XAI-and-Deploy-model/README.md

 We Insatll All required Library such as, Dash, Streamlit, Gradio for front and back end developemnt

+## Save The following

-= Save Best perfomed model, CatBoost
+* Save Best perfomed model, CatBoost

-= Save Label encoder for Catagorical features
+* Save Label encoder for Catagorical features

-= MinMax scaler for Numerical feature
+* MinMax scaler for Numerical feature

 ## Demo